Has the CSCI been developed in a scientifically sound manner?

-Demographic data is gathered for grade level, gender, and ethnicity, among other categories.
-This information is presented within the final report to show differences between certain sub-group categories for each of the school climate dimensions.
+Demographic data is gathered for grade level, race/ethnicity, and other categories.
+This information is presented within the final report.
 Demographic populations lower than ten people will not be reported to protect anonymity of respondents.

 Will my school report be confidential?